-The Share Exchange will close concurrently with this offering and result in substantial dilution to our shareholders.
-The Company will not complete this offering unless the closing of the NextNRG acquisition is being completed concurrently with the closing of this offering.
+The Share Exchange will close concurrently with or prior to this offering and result in substantial dilution to our shareholders.
+The Company will not complete this offering unless the closing of the NextNRG acquisition is being completed concurrently with or prior to the closing of this offering.
 See "Risk Factors-Risks Related to the Pending Acquisition of NextNRG."